CGA1123/slugcmplr/README.md

 applications are in the same Heroku team.
 (This is becuase the slug must be accessible to the application).

+You can optionally pass `--commit [COMMIT]` to associate this release with a separate commit from the one used to build this slug initially.

 ## Authentication

 The `slugcmplr` CLI looks for credentials to `api.heroku.com` in your `.netrc`